Your organisation's purpose:

 Our vision is for a world where exchange is seamless, smart, and sustainable for all.

-The Port of Dover is committed to being a sustainable Port, which can be seen through our Sustainability Strategy and CSR report -
+The Port of Dover is committed to being a sustainable Port, which can be seen through our Sustainability Strategy and CSR report - please check out the SDG section at the end of the report to see how we are contributing to the Sustainable Development Goals.

 Our Sustainability Strategy covers the Port’s ambitions across all aspects of sustainability and includes ambitious carbon reduction targets, as well as targeting zero waste to landfill, zero impact events and zero pollution events.